Murdered, missing and mysterious deaths of Native girls and women on or near the Yakama Reservation and in urban areas:

 • Sheila Pearl Lewis, 33, of Yakima.
 Her body was found Aug.
 3, 1980, near Parker Dam south of Union Gap.
 She died of massive internal injuries, possibly as a result of being hit by a car or truck.
 She had been living in Yakima and worked for the state Department of Social and Health Services.

 • Rosenda Strong, 31, disappeared on Oct.
 2, 2018, after getting a ride to Legends Casino just a few miles from her home.
-Her remains were found July 4 in an abandoned freezer outside Toppenish.
+She was last seen at the casino.
+Her remains were found July 4, 2019 in an abandoned freezer outside Toppenish.
 Anyone with information is asked to call the Yakama Nation Police Department at 509-865-2933 or the FBI at 509-990-0857 regarding case number 18-010803.

 • Destiny Louise Lloyd, 23, of Wapato.
 She was reported missing on Christmas Day 2017 and her body was found four days later off Marion Drain Road near Harrah Road south of Harrah.